jobergner/backent-cli/README.md

 - creation of reference -> a new reference is created
 - deletion of reference -> a reference is deleted
 - replacement of reference -> an existing reference is replaced with a different one
-- includes element if reference of reference got updated
+- includes entity if reference of reference got updated
 - manages cyclical references
-- manages self referencing elements
+- manages self referencing entitys

 ### TODO
 - entity, exists := entity.Exists() method??